 While the state of Illinois fails to go into detail about Delta-8 specifically, the legislation clarifies that Illinois is fully aligned with federal hemp laws.
 It also specifically makes an exception for hemp in the Cannabis Control Act.
 According to federal law (and therefore Illinois state law) Delta-8 is legal.

-Here are some highlights from Illinois’ hemp legislation:
+Here are some highlights from Delta-8 Illinois laws:

 “Industrial Hemp” means the plant Cannabis sativa L. and any part of that plant, whether growing or not, with a delta-9 tetrahydrocannabinol (THC) concentration of not more than 0.3% on a dry weight basis that has been cultivated under a license issued under the Act or is otherwise lawfully present in this State, and includes any intermediate or finished product made or derived from industrial hemp.